niplav/site/tjpb_exercises.md

 the piano.
 Make a mantra of it until you have the progressions memorized. *Always practice everything in every key*.

-*– p.
+*— p.
 16*

 ### Chapter 3

 > Practice playing the II-V-I in both positions through all twelve keys, around the cycle of fifths.
-Analyze tunes by chord type – is each chord a II, V, or I chord?
+Analyze tunes by chord type—is each chord a II, V, or I chord?

-*– p.
-19*
+*— p.
+21*

 ### Chapter 4